girishmogaveera101/frameIQ/README.md

 - Each correct guess boosts your stats: streaks, accuracy, and more.
 - Get rewarded with **funny rank titles** based on your correct guesses.
 - Users can **contribute their own movie frames** to the app, helping it grow.
-- In future versions, we plan to introduce:
+- In future versions, got plans to introduce:
   - 🏆 **Global Leaderboards**
   - 👥 **Multi-user profiles with authentication**
   - 🧠 **Difficulty levels and categories**